austinjphillips/DeltaCNN-Paper-Reproduction/README.md

 ```

 With these changes, it was possible to run the DeltaCNN ResNet-50 architecture on the MNIST dataset.
 The error that we ran into preventing us from further development on performing Pose Estimation using the Pose-ResNet is the following:

 `torch.jit._trace.TracingCheckError: Tracing failed sanity checks!`

 We could not figure out how to resolve this error.
-Another error that were encountered includes:
+Other errors that were encountered include:

 `Warning: Kernel sizes other than 7x7, 5x5, 3x3 and 1x1 not supported.
 Got 3x7`

 `RuntimeError: Caught an unknown exception!`

 This was resolved by remembering to convert the filters into DeltaCNN format (see above).